 Method Appeals for Part D Prescription Drugs - Contact Information CALL 1-800-794-5907 Calls to this number are free.
-We are open from 8 a.m. to 8 p.m., 7 days a week.
-From April 1st to September 30th, we are open Monday - Friday from 8 a.m. to 8 p.m.
-You may always leave a voicemail after hours, Saturdays, Sundays, and holidays and we will return your call within 1 business day.
+From October 1 - March 31, we are open 7 days a week, 8 a.m. to 8 p.m.
+From April 1 - September 30, we are open Monday - Friday, from 8 a.m. to 8 p.m.
+You may always leave a voicemail after hours, Saturdays, Sundays, and holidays and we will return your call within one business day.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Hours of operation are the same as above.
 FAX 1-800-956-4288 WRITE CarePlus Health Plans, Inc. Attention: Grievance & Appeals Department 11430 NW 20th Street, Suite 300 Miami, FL 33172 WEBSITE www.careplushealthplans.com/members/drug-coverage-determination